Asynchronous I/O: Synthesis

 The trick to maximize efficiency is to minimize the amount of work that has to be done upon reception of an interrupt in order to awaken the appropriate application.
 Secondarily (but perhaps no less important) is the method the application itself uses to determine what it needs to do.

 Particularly problematic (for application efficiency) are the exposed polling methods, including the select/poll mechanisms.
 Though the underlying I/O events they are interested in are in all likelihood interrupt-driven, the interaction to this mechanism is polled and can consume a large amount of time in the poll.
 This is particularly true of the potentially large-scale polling possible through select (and poll).
 Interrupts map very well to Signals, Callback functions, Completion Queues, and Event flags, such systems can be very efficient.

 Examples

-Following examples shows concepts of three I/O approaches on the reading operation.
-Objects and functions are abstract.
+The following examples show three approaches to reading I/O. The objects and functions are abstract.